Modern Slavery Act

 Due diligence processes for slavery and human trafficking

-- As part of our new supplier due diligence, we will include our anti-slavery questionnaire, and our bribery and corruption questionnaire.
+• As part of our new supplier due diligence, include our anti-slavery questionnaire, and our bribery and corruption questionnaire.

 Supplier adherence to our values